Ashley Hunter (footballer): Fleetwood Town

 On 9 September, Hunter scored a 93rd-minute penalty to secure a point at home to Oldham Athletic, and three days later he scored the winning goal against Bury in a 3–2 victory. on Boxing Day, Hunter scored Fleetwood's second goal of a 2–1 win in the reverse fixture against Oldham, their first win in nine games.
 He opened the scoring four days later in the second league meeting against Bury, a 2–0 victory which ensured back-to-back away wins for the first time in the season.
 On 25 February 2018, Hunter scored the first goal in the reign of new manager John Sheridan, scoring the equaliser in a 1–1 draw with Milton Keynes.
 In March 2018, he signed a new three-year deal to keep him contracted to the club until 2021.

-On 14 August, Hunter scored the winning penalty in a the first round of the EFL Cup after a 1–1 draw with Crewe Alexandra.
+On 14 August, Hunter scored the winning penalty in the first round of the EFL Cup after a 1–1 draw with Crewe Alexandra.
 On 1 September, he scored the winner to help new manager Joey Barton win his first home game as manager, a 2–1 win against Bradford City.
 After receiving five yellow cards in the opening nine games, Hunter received a one-match ban, missing a fixture against Barnsley as a result.

 On 2 March 2019, he came off the bench to score Fleetwood's second in a 2–0 win against Plymouth Argyle, keeping their chances of a play-off place alive.
 On 19 April, he scored a 94th-minute equaliser against Peterborough United, helping keep the pressure off Barton.